-2. Maintenance and improvement of storage and recharge functions
+3. Maintenance and improvement of storage and recharge functions

-To maintain or recover a sound water cycle, efforts to maintain and improve storage and recharge functions will be promoted throughout the river basin as a whole, through means such as green infrastructure development to utilize wisely the diverse functions of the natural environment, in social capital development, land use, and other areas.
+To maintain or recover a sound water cycle in ways that include groundwater recharge and storage/retention functions for flood response, efforts to maintain and improve storage and recharge functions will be promoted throughout the river basin as a whole, through means such as green infrastructure development to utilize wisely the diverse functions of the natural environment, in social capital development, land use, and other areas.